 Speaking of low information, how many of you have seen the movie Idiocracy?

-Have you seen it, Snerdley?
+Have you seen it?

-You really need to find this.
+You really need to find this I'm.

-I'm everybody sings Netflix's praises.
+Everybody sings Netflix's praises.

-Oh, through iTunes I can get in, but I can't log in anywhere else but iTunes.
+Oh, through ITunes I can get in, but I can't log in anywhere else but ITunes.

-But the search feature doesn't work either.
+Well, look at, I don't want to rag Netflix, but the search feature doesn't work either.

-Okay, they come out with the latest issue of House of Cards.
+Okay, they come out with the latest issue of House Of Cards.

 So I go to Netflix on Apple TV.

-I put in House of Cards.
+I put in House Of Cards, sorry, no results.

 What is this?